slatedocs/slate/README.md

 For Andrew to deploy
 --------------------
+Make sure to fetch the AWS credentials using MFA and copy them to `~/.aws/credentials` as described in the last bullet point of this section: https://github.com/affinity-team/infrastructure-secrets#accessing-aws-from-the-command-line.

+Then run:

-`aws s3 sync build s3://api.affinity.co --delete --acl public-read`
+`aws s3 sync build s3://api.affinity.co --delete --acl public-read --profile mfa`